Chelsea486MHz/Daiscord/README.md

 [Mobula](https://github.com/Chelsea486MHz/mobula) is a Python Flask wrapper for [Dalai](https://github.com/cocktailpeanut/dalai) that allows running it as a web service and provides token-based authentication.

-# Usage

-You can use Docker Compose to orchestrate multiple bots for your server and easily deploy them:
+You can now use Docker Compose to orchestrate multiple bots for your server and easily deploy them:

 `$ cat ./docker-compose.yml`